mlrun/mlrun/docs/api/mlrun.package.rst

 mlrun.package
 =============

-MLRun package enables fully-automated experiment and pipeline tracking, with reproducibility, and easy passing of python objects between remote jobs, without requiring any form of editing to the function's original code.
-The packagers are defined in the function code of a project.
+MLRun package enables fully-automated experiment and pipeline tracking and reproducibility, and easy passing of python objects between remote jobs, while not requiring any form of editing to the actual function original code.
+Simply set the function code in a project and run it, MLRun takes care of the rest.

 MLRun uses packagers: classes that perform 2 tasks: